Broghil Valley National Park

-Broghil Valley National Park (بروغل) is located in the extreme northern reaches of the Upper Chitral District of Khyber Pakhtunkhwa, Pakistan, close to the Afghan-Pakistan border.
+Broghil Valley National Park (بروغل) is located in the extreme northern reaches of the Upper Chitral District in Khyber Pakhtunkhwa, Pakistan, close to the Pak–Afghan border.
 It lies around the Mountains of Central Asia biodiversity hotspot.

 Geography

-A view of Chiatibo Glacier of the national park in 2014.
-During their five-day tour to Pakistan in the mid-October 2019, the British royals, Prince William and his wife Catherine, Princess of Wales visited the park.

 Broghil Valley National Park abbreviated as BVNP, lies 250 km from the main city of Chitral and is the northernmost valley within the Upper Chitral district.
-Broghil Valley borders the Gilgit Baltistan on the Afghan Wakhan corridor, which stretches between Tajikistan and Pakistan.
+Broghil Valley borders the Gilgit-Baltistan to west and the Wakhan corridor in Afghanistan to north, which stretches between Tajikistan and Pakistan.
+It is adjacent to the Qurumbar National Park in Gilgit-Baltistan.